krankie-code/Karaokeapp/README.md

-# KaraokeApp
+# K-Recorder

 ## Description

-Karaoke App is an application made for those who enjoy singing.
+K-Recorder is an application made for those who enjoy singing.
 Sharing their own records and having access to other's.